Getting started¶

 Prerequisites¶

-- A Kubernetes cluster (1.32+ required — the CRD uses CEL admission validation, which needs this minimum version).
+- A Kubernetes cluster (1.32+ required — the CRDs use CEL admission validation, which needs this minimum version).

-kubectlconfigured to talk to it.- Cluster-admin (for the initial install — the chart creates a CRD and a ClusterRole).
+kubectlconfigured to talk to it.- Cluster-admin (for the initial install — the chart creates two CRDs and ClusterRoles).

 Install¶